Abandon All Tech Fear,— Dimitrios Karagiorgas, ISD Developer

-Why?
 Why should I take this workshop?

-What?
 What will I learn at the workshop?

-How?
 How will I learn?

-Easy to understand format
+- Easy to understand format

-Multimedia elements to enhance learning
+- Multimedia elements to enhance learning

-Collaboration with your fellow peers
+- Collaboration with your fellow peers

-Ample time to complete each assignment
+- Ample time to complete each assignment

-When do I begin my journey?
+When?When do I begin my journey?

-Done with the survey?
-Please begin the workshop and proceed to step 1.
+Once you finish the survey, you may begin the workshop and proceed to step 1.

 Bring your own device (BYOD) initiatives have been around for quite a few years, and are being adopted at a very rapid pace.
 While instituting BYOD is a good idea because both teachers and students benefit from it, the initiative is not without its opposers.
 Specifically, teachers, especially veteran teachers, who because of their pedagogical beliefs and existing knowledge refuse to integrate mobile computing devices (MCDs) in to their classroom.
 The overall purpose of this Instructional Systems Design (ISD) is to encourage all teachers, especially hesitant or even opposing teachers, to embrace BYOD and begin integrating it into their curriculum.
 The means by which this will be accomplished will be through professional development (PD) that will be conducted in a basic, easy to understand format including many multimedia elements and plenty of time in which to complete the assignments.